Best Console MMORPGs

 Launched: March 12, 2019

-Black Desert is one of the most visually impressive MMORPGs available on console.
-Its incredibly detailed character creation system is arguably the best in the genre, allowing players to sculpt every feature of their avatar right down to the tiniest facial detail.
-But it’s far more than just a pretty face — Black Desert’s real-time action combat is slick, fast-paced, and feels fantastic on a controller, especially for melee and mid-range classes.
+Black Desert Online is one of the most visually impressive MMORPGs available on console.
+Its incredibly detailed character creation system is widely considered the best in the genre, allowing players to sculpt almost every aspect of their character.
+But it’s far more than just a good-looking MMO.
+Black Desert’s real-time action combat is fast, fluid, and feels excellent on a controller, particularly for melee and mid-range classes.

 The game features a massive, seamless open world with no loading screens between zones.
-Players can dive into node wars, life skilling (like fishing, farming, and trading), world bosses, high-end PvP, and gear-driven PvE grind spots that scale as you improve.
-While Black Desert leans heavily into its sandbox roots, it does still offer structured content, including story quests, side tasks, and seasonal objectives.
-Most people are drawn in by the combat, but it’s the economy, deep progression systems, and late-game PvP that keep long-time players hooked.
+Players can take part in node wars, life skilling activities like fishing, farming, trading, and horse training, as well as world bosses, high-end PvP, and gear-driven PvE grind spots that scale as your character improves.
+While Black Desert leans heavily into its sandbox design, it still offers structured content through story quests, seasonal servers, and guided progression systems.
+Combat often draws players in, but it’s the economy, long-term progression, and PvP systems that keep many invested for years.

 Things to keep in mind: Black Desert can be extremely overwhelming, especially for new players.
-The UI is cluttered, tutorials are minimal, and the game throws mountains of systems and items at you with little explanation.
-Gear progression revolves around enhancement — a frustrating, RNG-heavy system that can make or break your experience.
-And while there’s no subscription, the in-game shop is full of pay-for-convenience items, which has led to frequent pay-to-win criticism.
-That said, if you enjoy complex systems and don’t mind doing some research, there’s a ton of depth here to explore.
+The user interface is cluttered, tutorials are limited, and the game introduces a huge number of systems and items with minimal explanation.
+Gear progression revolves around enhancement, an RNG-heavy system that can be frustrating and punishing.
+While there’s no subscription, the in-game shop is filled with pay-for-convenience items, which has led to long-standing pay-to-win criticism.
+That said, for players who enjoy complex systems and don’t mind researching mechanics outside the game, there’s an enormous amount of depth to explore.

-My take: Strangely, the thing I like most about BDO is actually its AFK gameplay.
-I know a lot of people look down on that, and I get why — but as someone who loves MMOs while also working full-time and raising three kids solo, I’m constantly short on time.
-Black Desert gives me the freedom to make meaningful progress even when I’m not actively playing, and that kept me coming back.
-I could AFK fish, process materials, or train horses during the day, and then jump into quests and combat in the evenings.
-It’s how I somehow ended up with over 1,000 hours in the game.
+My take: Strangely, the thing I enjoyed most about Black Desert was its AFK gameplay.
+I know that’s controversial, but as someone juggling work and raising three kids solo, time is always limited.
+Black Desert allowed me to make meaningful progress even when I wasn’t actively playing.
+I could AFK fish, process materials, or train horses during the day, then jump into quests or combat in the evenings.
+That flexibility is how I somehow ended up with over 1,000 hours in the game.

-That said, it’s also one of the most confusing games I’ve ever played.
-You’re constantly showered with free items, but 90% of it makes no sense without external guides, and the storage system is a complete nightmare.
-I really enjoyed systems like crafting, gathering, the economy, workers, and even housing — but eventually, I realised I was only logging in to set AFK tasks and never actually playing.
+At the same time, it’s one of the most confusing MMORPGs I’ve ever played.
+You’re constantly showered with items, but most of them make little sense without external guides, and the storage system is a nightmare to manage.
+I genuinely enjoyed systems like crafting, gathering, the economy, workers, and housing, but eventually I realised I was logging in mostly to manage AFK tasks rather than actually playing.
 That’s when I stopped.
-BDO is brilliant in some areas, but it’s definitely not for everyone.
+Black Desert is brilliant in certain areas, but it’s definitely not for everyone.

 BDO Boss